• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 For crap like Uptown Girl and Tell Her About It, I can see where they are coming from.

-6. The Big Ragu
+The Big Ragu said:

 I grew up on Long Island, a town over from where Billy Joel grew up.
 When you grew up in Nassau County, they issued you mandatory Billy Joel record albums every year or so and it was just part of your upbringing.
 Then 1982 or 1983 hit and we were staring at high school, and realizing that there were two types of people: 1) those who would never leave, would get married at 18 to their high school girlfriend and never see a world beyond the burgeoning guido and mall culture they were immersed in.
-2) The rest of us couldn't wait to get the hell out of there.
+2) The rest of us couldn't wait to get the heck out of there.
 It was depressing.

 And it just became really not cool to like Billy Joel.

 Except a lot of people kind of secretly still did, which is why I call him a guilty pleasure.
 There was an alternative radio station called WLIR at the time that was playing "new music" that wasn't mainstream in most places (I know this, because when I got to college, I was listening to stuff a lot of people thought was weird) and it pretty much ran our lives.
 It ran the clubs we went to.
 It dictated how we dressed.
 So everyone tossed Billy Joel aside and things like Joy Division and Talk Talk and ABC and Joe Jackson and Modern English and the B-52s and early U2 became the things to listen to; then it became things like Echo and the Bunnymen and Depeche Mode and New Order and Morrisey.
 It was all music like that.
 It was just the way it was where I came from.
 Billy Joel became something you rolled your eyes at.
 My adolescence wasn't us bopping our heads to Uptown Girl.
-It was plotting our escape from suburban hell while listening to the Smiths.
+It was plotting our escape from suburban heck while listening to the Smiths.

 I know I was a cliche, by the way, and no cooler for being that way.
 We were actually kind of lame and didn't know it.
 But that is who we were.